 Is it achievable?

-While you can have specific and measurable statistics in your head, you need to practically think whether your numbers are achievable.
+While you can have specific and measurable statistics in your head, you need to practically think about whether your numbers are achievable.
 Whether the goal is achievable depends on the baseline, how many products did you sell in a comparable timeframe in the past.
 If you sold 5 products in the 30 previous days, then selling 40 now seems daunting but if the baseline was 30, then selling 40 seems ambitious yet achievable.
 The idea is to make sure you are not setting yourself up for failure.

 Is it realistic/relevant?